ArmoredStone/rot26/README.md

 Execution is performed through passing a mode specifier and a string as command line arguments.

-Modes are: "d" for decode and "e" for encode.
+Modes are: "r" for right-way shift and "l" for left-way shift.